marcoatenway/awx-operator/README.md

 When setting up a Load Balancer for HTTPS you will be required to set the `loadbalancer_port` to move the port away from `80`.

 The HTTPS Load Balancer also uses SSL termination at the Load Balancer level and will offload traffic to AWX over HTTP.

+Instead of using annotations, some hosters only allow it to set a predefined public IP-Address in the loadbalancer service (loadbalancerIP).
+This can be done by setting the loadbalancer_ip.
+If loadbalancer_ip is unset, the loadbalancerIP will be assigned automatically.

 #### Ingress Type